-Operating authority can be understood as the legal right of a motor carrier to operate a commercial motor vehicle across the United States for the following purposes:
+The term 'operating authority' refers to the legal right of a motor carrier to operate a commercial motor vehicle across the U.S. for the following purposes:

-The operating authority (MC/FF/MX) numbers are also known as docket numbers.
+The operating authority (MC/MX/FF) numbers are also known as docket numbers.

-To be able to determine whether you need an operating authority or not, you will have to answer the following questions:
+To determine whether you need an operating authority or not, you must answer the following questions:

-If the answer is yes, you do not need any operating authorities.
-However, if you do not fall in any of the categories as mentioned above, you will be classified as an entity involved in interstate commerce.
-Therefore, you will need operating authority.
+If "Yes," you do not need operating authority.
+However, if you do not fall into any of these categories, you will be classified as an entity involved in inter-state commerce; therefore, you will need operating authority.

-Note: If you deal with hazardous materials, you will need operating authority regardless of where you travel across the country.
+NOTE: If you deal with hazardous materials, you need operating authority regardless of where you travel across the U.S..

-Remember, if your cargo crosses the state lines, whether it is loaded on your trucks or not - you are engaged in interstate commerce.
+If your cargo crosses state lines, whether loaded on your trucks or not, you are engaged in inter-state commerce.

-MC Number is required if you are going to engage in interstate commerce (i.e., crossing state lines and transporting property).
-The following are required to have interstate Operating Authority (MC number) in addition to a DOT Number:
+An MC Number is mandatory if you engage in inter-state commerce (i.e., crossing state lines and transporting property).
+The following are required to have inter-state operating authority (an MC Number) in addition to a DOT Number:

-a) Businesses that transport passengers in interstate commerce for a fee or other compensation.
-This could be direct or indirect.
+a) Businesses that transport passengers in inter-state commerce for a fee or other compensation - could be direct or indirect.

-b) If the transport involves federally-regulated commodities that are owned by others or require arranging for their transport again for a fee or other compensation in interstate commerce, then you need an MC Number.
+b) Suppose the transport involves federally-regulated commodities owned by others or require arranging transport for a fee or other compensation in inter-state commerce - in that case, you need an MC Number.

-MC Number is used to identify a carrier that transports regulated commodities for hire in interstate commerce.
-Mostly it is related to the items that have been changed from their natural state and are regarded as regulated commodities by the FMCSA that require an MC Number.
+An MC Number identifies a carrier transporting regulated commodities for hire in inter-state commerce.
+This number is mandatory and relates to items changed from their natural state and/or are regulated commodities by the Federal Motor Carrier Safety Administration (FMCSA)..

 "MX" is a prefix for a motor carrier that is owned or controlled by a citizen of Mexico.
-It is usually in respect to a person who is domiciled in Mexico.
+Specifically, this number refers to a person domiciled in Mexico.

 The operating authority (MC/FF/MX Number) is also known as docket numbers.

-It is also assigned to brokers and interstate for-hire motor carriers that apply for operating authority.
-The time it takes to obtain an MX Number also varies depending on when the application is submitted.
-It also depends on how the application is submitted.
-One also needs to refer to the guidelines enlisted as per Unified Registration System and what comes under Commercial Zone Authority.
+The MX Number is also assigned to brokers and inter-state for-hire motor carriers that apply for operating authority.
+The time it takes to obtain an MX Number varies depending on when the application is submitted.
+It also depends on how the application originated.
+Be sure to refer to the guidelines enlisted per the Unified Registration System (URS) under Commercial Zone Authority.

-FF Number is issued to Freight Forwarders whereas brokers and carriers are issued MC Numbers.
-Since Freight Forwarders cannot transport freight from one state to another as there is no provision for Freight Forwarders to obtain single state registration.
+An FF Number is issued to Freight Forwarders, whereas brokers and carriers are issued MC Numbers.
+Since Freight Forwarders cannot transport freight from one state to another, there is no provision for Freight Forwarders to obtain single state registration.

-Freight forwarders have the responsibility of arranging the transportation of goods by FMCSA-licensed carriers.
-Therefore, Freight forwarders issue bills of lading to shippers and are responsible for the loss of or damage to the goods!
-Freight forwarders are thus required to register with FMCSA.
-When FMCSA Operating Authority grants permission to a freight forwarder to arrange for interstate or foreign commerce then FF Number is issued.
-Forwarders must register with FHWA by filing a Form OP-1 (FF).
+Freight forwarders are responsible for arranging the transportation of goods by FMCSA-licensed carriers.
+Therefore, Freight forwarders issue bills of lading to shippers and are accountable for the loss of or damage to the goods.
+Freight Forwarders are required to register with FMCSA.
+When the FMCSA Operating Authority grants permission to a Freight Forwarder to arrange for inter-state or foreign commerce, an FF Number is issued.
+Forwarders must register with the Federal Highway Administration (FHWA) by filing a Form OP-1 (FF).

-A broker authority is for an individual, partnership, or corporation that arranges the transportation of belonging to others by using an authorized Motor Carrier (MC) number.
+A broker authority is for an individual, partnership, or corporation that arranges the transportation of belongings to others by using an authorized Motor Carrier (MC) Number.

 Types of Broker Authority:

-Things to keep in mind while getting Broker Authority:
+Things to keep in mind while obtaining Broker Authority:

-Note- A broker does not assume responsibility for the property and never takes possession of it.
+Note: A broker does not assume responsibility for the property and never takes possession.

-Note: This form is not to be filed if a business is domiciled in the United States and the owner or person who controls the business is a Mexican citizen.
+Note: This form is not to be filed if a business is domiciled in the U.S. and the owner or person who controls the business is a Mexican citizen.

-Revocation of Operating Authority means when an existing motor carrier, broker, or freight forwarder is no longer operating.
+Revocation of operating authority means when an existing motor carrier, broker, or freight forwarder is no longer in operation.

-When an individual, partnership, or corporation has suspended its operations and now they no longer want to be an operator, then they can opt-in for Voluntary Revocation.
+When an individual, partnership, or corporation has suspended its operations and they no longer want to be an operator, they can opt-in for voluntary revocation.

-The type of authority you require depends on your category , as shown from the list below:
+The type of authority required depends on your category (as shown from the following list):

-When you operate a commercial vehicle in the United States, you require interstate operating authority.
+When you operate a commercial vehicle in the U.S., you require inter-state operating authority.
 Operating authority gives you a legal right to do business, transport, or arrange to transport goods and/or passengers.
-The federal motor carrier safety administration administers the interstate operating authority, generally referred to as your MC Number.
+The Federal Motor Carrier Safety Administration (FMCSA) administers the inter-state operating authority (your MC Number).

-If you have been operating without operating authority or beyond the scope of your authority, you can be put out of service by the FMSCA.
-You may also be subject to several fines.
+If you are operating without operating authority or beyond the scope of your authority, you could be forced out of service by the FMSCA and be subject to fines.

 Applying For Your MC Number

-You can apply for your new MC Number, which will generally take 20 business days to complete.
-Once you have applied for the MC Number, you will be published in the federal registry.
+Applying for a new MC Number may take twenty business days to complete.
+Once you have applied for the MC Number and completed the process, you will be published in the federal registry.

-To successfully obtain your MC Number, you must complete certain additional requirements as well, such as filing your BOC-3 process agent designation, surety bond, insurance, and more.
+To successfully obtain your MC Number, you must complete additional requirements, such as filing your BOC-3 (Blanket of Coverage) process agent designation, surety bond, insurance, and more.

 P.O.
 Box 5090, Tyler, Texas 75712